-MODULES COVERED Preparing for parenthood Conception to birth Family interactions Newborn care Growth and development Play and the developing child, Health and Safety Diverse needs of children Food and nutrition in childhood Media and technology in childhood
+MODULES COVERED Preparing for parenthood Conception to birth Family interactions Newborn care Growth and development Play and the developing child, Health and Safety Diverse Needs of children Food and nutrition in childhood Media and technology in childhood

-FEES: \$75.00

-REQUIREMENTS: Fabric and notions for two practical textile items

-Wear enclosed leather shoes and bring a container

-to each food production lesson.

-CONTACT: Ms Sondra Munro (TAS Head Teacher)
+FEES: \$85.00 REQUIREMENTS: Fees cover the cost of textile practical items and food ingredients.
+Wear enclosed leather shoes and bring a container to each food production lesson.
+CONTACT: Ms Munro